 Insider Experiences in Cuba

 Intrigued by Cuba’s hopeful determination, we seek to understand the country through personal interactions with its residents.
-GeoEx travelers get the chance to do just that, whether on a small-group trip or custom journey.
+GeoEx travelers get the chance to do just that, whether on a small-group trip or private journey.
 Through the hearts and minds of Cubans, we take in the beguiling paradox between old and new, socialism and capitalism, yesterday and tomorrow.
 We’re thrilled to witness Cuba’s transformation and to meet its warmhearted, resilient people.

 Cubans Open Their Homes (& Kitchens)